blackat/blackat.github.io/_posts/2019-10-15-how-angular-bootstrap.md

 The advantages of the Incremental DOM are a low memory footprint and a skinny interpreter/runtime tailored on the compiled application.

 **Angular Ivy**
 The Incremental DOM strategy is already present in the Angular View Engine.
 As it will be shown, each component is compiled into a creation function and an update function.
-Angular Ivy goes further, it allows the *tree-shaking* of the Angular runtime.
+Angular Ivy goes further, it allows the *tree-shaking* of the Angular runtime that is not possible with the current rendering architecture.
 {: .notice--special}

 ## Angular compiler